 Many companies took the plunge this year towards a new, open-office design concept.
 However, it’s not the open office that we’ve discussed in the past.
 Since many employees and companies have discovered that an entirely open office yields more noise, distractions and lack of privacy, many have adopted a hybrid of the old and new.
 The new office features more huddle areas, shared conference space or hoteling rooms and other amenity spaces within the office.
 These spaces give employees a chance to work in an enclosed area which gives much-needed privacy for those having private conversations or working on sensitive material while the open areas provide a more collaborative place to interact.

-Am I really adding amenities to my list?
-Yes!
 It’s nothing new.
 Actually, it’s a fairly old concept at this point.
-But it’s become such a desired factor for any building or space that I can’t help but mention it.
+But it’s become such a desired factor for any building or space that it has to be mentioned.
 Owners are looking for a competitive advantage to help attract new tenants and retain existing tenants that might be looking to relocate.
 And we aren’t just talking about fitness centers, cafes or building wi-fi.
 Building owners are finding ways to differentiate themselves from the rest of the pack by adding other features like Amazon lockers, smart building technologies, roof-top terraces, high speed connectivity and so much more.
 Some companies are even looking to outdoor spaces to enhance their employees’ health and wellness.
 With so many options available to tenants, owners need to find ways to make their facilities stand out and adding new and exciting amenities is the perfect way to do just that.
 Remember, recruitment and retention is all the rage for companies worldwide.
 How are you going to make your building or your office space an exciting place for your tenants or your company to showcase its culture and brand?

 There are many reasons to be excited about CRE in 2018; the evolution of CRE tech, the transformation of the work workplace, particularly how it effects the workforce, job growth and so much more.
 All of which will benefit owners and tenants alike.
 Let’s continue the conversation so we can collectively find new and better ways to evolve.
 Here’s to an exciting and prosperous 2018!